 A growing body of data shows that with more effective change management, projects are more likely to meet objectives, finish on time and finish on budget.
 An important "upside" to applying change management is improving the likelihood of success, and the data is quite clear about the correlation.

-When projects or initiatives impact how people do their jobs, there are human factors that directly contribute to or constrain the ROI (Return on Investment) of that project.
-Prosci's ROI of Change Management Model presents the three human factors that define ROI as: speed of adoption (how quickly people make the change), ultimate utilization (how many of them make the change) and proficiency (how effective they are after making the change).
+When projects or initiatives impact how people do their jobs, three human factors directly contribute to or constrain the Return on Investment (ROI) of that project.
+Prosci's ROI of Change Management Model presents the human factors that define ROI as speed of adoption (how quickly people make the change), ultimate utilization (how many of them make the change), and proficiency (how effective they are after making the change).

 When the people side of change is not managed effectively, projects and initiatives experience higher costs and greater risks than when change management is done well.
 Costs and risks apply to the project and to the organization as a whole.
 Applying a holistic, structured approach to change management is both a cost avoidance and risk mitigation technique.

-The case for change management will be made with numerous audiences in your organization.
-You may be having the conversation with an executive or senior leader who has launched a change and has the ability to ensure that change management is applied.
-You may be speaking with a project leader who is working diligently to solve a technical problem, but has not started thinking about the people side of the change.
-You may be speaking with a communications professional that you will be partnering with on a particular initiative.
-Or you may be speaking with an internal consultant who has been tasked with change management on a new project.
+You will make the case for change management with numerous audiences in your organization.
+You may have the conversation with an executive or senior leader who has launched a change and has the authority to ensure that the organization applies change management.
+You may speak with a project leader working diligently to solve a technical problem, but has not started thinking about the people side of the change.
+You may speak with a communications professional you will partner with on a particular initiative.
+Or you may be speaking with an internal consultant tasked with change management on a new project.

-The important takeaway here is that the way you tell the story about the value of change management will depend on your audience, their relationship to change and what they care about.
-The key to making your case for change management compelling is linking directly to their own concerns and success.
+The important takeaway is that the way you tell the story about the value of change management depends on your audience, their relationship to change, and what they care about.
+The key to making a compelling case for change management is linking it directly to their concerns and success.

-Think about the two most common "audiences" of the case for change management and what they are concerned with:
+Think about the two most common audiences of the case for change management and their specific concerns:

-With a combination of the approaches above, you can connect effective change management to financial performance, strategic goals and project delivery.
-And when you begin to speak the language that your audience cares about, you are well on your way to building support for change management.
+Combining these approaches as needed, you can connect effective change management to financial performance, strategic goals and project delivery.
+And when you begin to speak the language your audience cares about, you'll be well on your way to building support for change management.

 Your goal is to ensure that the people side of change is considered and addressed on the projects and initiatives you support.
-By creating an Awareness of the need for change management and a Desire to participate and support change management (pulling from Prosci's ADKAR® Model), you have taken the first steps to ensuring change management is applied on the projects that you support in your organization.
+By creating an Awareness of the need for change management and a Desire to participate and support change management, you have taken the first steps to ensuring change management is applied on the projects that you support in your organization.